Postgraduate Course: Environmental Valuation (PGGE11223)

 By the end of the course, students will have insight into what economic valuation methods exist, the theory on which they rely, what form the data collected for these methods takes, and how data analysis can be conducted across a range of methods.
-This course will prepare students to pursue several paths, including each of the following: further development of environmental valuation skills and their application within cost-benefit analysis (or potentially multi-criteria analysis), the study of non-economic concepts and forms of value, critiquing the use of valuation methods, and the development of dissertations featuring environmental valuation.
+This course will prepare students to pursue several paths, including each of the following: further development of environmental valuation skills; expansion of range for environmental valuation methods and approaches; ability to critically engage with the ethical and political limits of monetary valuation methods; an understanding of methods to elicit non-monetary values to guide policy and decision-making; and the development of dissertations featuring environmental valuation.

 This week will introduce students the course, and how it will be run.
 It will also introduce students to the concept of economic valuation, and why it is important for them to learn about it.

 This week will introduce what economic values are and focus on markets, how they function, and on the contexts where market data is useful for valuing environmental resources.